Skip to main content

 Still not sure?

-Just want the simplest thing that works? ─────► Checkout
+Just want the simplest thing that works? ──────► Hosted Checkout

-Two paths often compose: Embedded Fields tokenizes the card, Payment Intents charges it.
+Two paths often compose: with the tokenize-only Embedded Fields behavior, Embedded Fields tokenizes the card and Payment Intents charges it.
 That's the standard recipe when you need both full UI control AND server-driven lifecycle (e.g. a SaaS that takes a card today and charges later).
+This pairing applies only to the tokenize-only behavior — under the charge-and-save behavior the embed already charges on submit, so you must not also charge that token via Payment Intents.

 • PCI scope.
-None on your side for Checkout and Embedded Fields.
-Payment Intents is PCI-out as long as you don't pass raw card data — use vp_pmt_* tokens from Embedded Fields or an iframe-vault provider.
+None on your side for either front-end path (Hosted Checkout, Embedded Fields — in embed or elements mode) — card data stays in our iframes (SAQ-A).
+Calling Payment Intents directly stays PCI-out as long as you don't pass raw card data — use the vp_pmt_* tokens those paths produce.

 • Webhooks.
 Same signed event surface — session.* for hosted checkout, payment_intent.* for intents.
 See Webhooks.

 • AI agents.
-All three paths are agent-friendly via the same SDKs, CLI, and MCP server.
+Both paths are agent-friendly via the same SDKs, CLI, and MCP server.
 See AI Agents.

 • Test cards.
-The same sandbox cards work across all three.
+The same sandbox cards work across both.
 See Test cards.